Librarian with Children's Emphasis

 • Ability to assist with the training of other staff.

-Please go to Stark Library website - www.starklibrary.org - for more information and to complete an employment application.
+If you want to work for a mission-driven organization and believe you may be a good fit for this position (detailed job description, below), please go to Stark Library website - www.starklibrary.org - for more information and to complete an employment application.
 Go to “Contact” and then “Employment” for access to our on-line application.